🧬

 Do they require a lot of exercise?

-They are an active breed that requires daily walks and mental stimulation to prevent boredom.
+They are an active breed that requires daily physical exercise and mental engagement to prevent boredom.

 Are they easy to train?

-They are intelligent but independent, so training requires consistency and positive reinforcement.
+They are intelligent but independent, which can make training a challenge; consistency and patience are key.

 View Official FCI Standard